hesl-seu/v2sim-wiki/usage/4_results.md

 # View the results
 After the simulation is done, the results will be stored in the case folder, with a subfolder named `results`.
-Run `v2sim-gui` or `v2simux-gui` and select the case you have just simulated.
+Run `v2sim-gui` or `v2simux-gui` to show the start-up window and select the case you have just simulated.
 Then click `View Results` and a new window will pop up to show the results.
 It will be something like this:

 ![alt text](../imgs/6.png)